 - Sandalwood or cedarwood

 Preparation and storage as above.
-To use, add 3-5 drops of each of the above EOs to your diffuser.
+To use, add 3-5 drops of each of the above essential oils to your diffuser.

 Before we get to the home remedies, the L’orpur Natural Nasal & Sinus Spray is a safe, natural, anti-bacterial and multi-purpose spray specially formulated for relief in all types of sinus conditions including sinus headaches, sinus pain, sinus pressure, etc. Why not give it a try!